mortezakowkabi/jcb-persian-documentation/english/Dynamic-File-and-Folder-Inclusion-concept.md

 **[00:09:13]**

-Be mindful when importing JCB packages created by others.
+Be mindful when importing blueprints from repositories you do not control.

 > **Note:**
 > Dynamic inclusion can theoretically move files anywhere on your system.
-> Only import and install JCB packages from **trusted developers**.
+> Review the repository README, source history, and maintainers before running **Init** or **Reset**.
+> Only link published repositories that you trust.

 ---